HADASKAHANA1/YOUTUBE/README.md

 3. install mongo: npm install mongoose

 4. Initialize the app using the command : node addDefaultData.js

+5. npm install uuid

+6. uploud mongodb

-5. Run the Server
+7. Run the Server
 Before running the React project, you need to start the server that connects to MongoDB: node app.js

-6. Run the Project
+8. Run the Project

     a.
 Run the following commands in the terminal: